-1. Index creation.
+· Index creation.

 Only CREATE INDEX is logged, not all the data inserts into the index.
-The reason inserts into the index are not logged is: if there is a failure, it will just drop the index.
+The reason inserts into the index are not logged is that if there is a failure, it will just drop the index.

-If you create an index when the backup is in progress, it will be slower because it has to be logged.
+If you create an index when the backup is in progress, it will be slower, because it has to be logged.

-Foreign Keys, Primary Keys create backing indexes.
+Foreign keys and primary keys create backing indexes.
 Adding those keys to an existing table with data will also run slower.

-2. Import to an empty table or replacing all the data in a table.
+Importing to an empty table or replacing all the data in a table.

-In this case also, data inserts into table are not logged.
-Internally, Derby creates a new table for the import and changes the catalogs to point to the new table and drops the original table when import completes.
+In this case also, data inserts into the table are not logged.
+Internally, Derby creates a new table for the import, changes the catalogs to point to the new table, and drops the original table when the import completes.